-Shepherd and her fitness regime draw inspiration for women everywhere.
+Shepherd and her fitness regime draw inspiration from women everywhere.

 She has a fitness routine that focuses on cardio with a morning run and maintaining her weight with strength training.

-She also goes for a 10 miles run daily.
+She also goes for a 10-mile run daily.
 Shepherd's workout has been inspired by Rocky and says that Sylvester Stallone is her man.

 After the morning routine, Shepherd hits the gym at 7.30 AM.
 She spends on average four hours a week in the gym.

 - Mondays: Shepherd’s focus is on the chest and biceps.